 Gaining immunity through software

-Part of the solution comes in the form of cloud case management and legal accounts software which contains the requisite functionality to support home workers and the management teams responsible for the smooth running of the practice equally.
+Part of the solution comes in the form of remote working tools for law firms, such as cloud case management and legal accounts software which contains the requisite functionality to support home workers and the management teams responsible for the smooth running of the practice equally.

 To clarify, workflow is the defined, repeatable process of handling a particular type of matter from the moment you first receive the instruction to the stage you sign it off as complete and send your final invoice for legal fees due.